 Analysts are saying that the use of fast charging technology in Samsung Galaxy Note 7 is causing the issues in this device while some are saying that there is a software glitch in this phone.

 Aside from this, the South Korean smartphone manufacturer has denied that the replacement units have any battery-related issue.
-According to a spokesperson of Samsung, mass production might be the reason behind the problems found in the replacement devices.
+According to a spokesperson for Samsung, mass production might be the reason behind the problems found in the replacement devices.

 If you have mistakenly purchased the new Galaxy Note 7 smartphone, you can check if your unit has any fault in its battery or not by visiting the web page launched by the company.